U.S. Treasury securities

 - Treasury STRIPS and TIPS investors must pay taxes on interest accrued or inflation protection added in the most recent year, even though no cash payments have been received.
 Investors should consult a tax professional for more information.

-- Vanguard Brokerage Services® reserves the right to charge a commission for any Treasury order but offers a reduced or zero commission charge for many Treasury orders.
+- Vanguard Brokerage Services® doesn't charge a commission for any Treasury order.

 - Treasury prices can rise or fall depending on interest rates.
 Interest rate changes generally have a greater effect on long-term Treasury prices.

 - All bonds carry risk that the issuer will default or be unable to make timely payments of interest and principal.
-However, Treasuries carry minimal risk since they are backed by the full faith and credit of the U.S. government.
+However, Treasuries carry minimal risk since they're backed by the full faith and credit of the U.S. government.

 - Occasionally, Treasuries have call provisions that allow the issuer to buy back the bonds at a fixed price before the stated maturity date.
 Issuers typically call bonds during periods of declining interest rates.